Ubud: What to See, Top Attractions & an Itinerary

 Ubud Tours with Balitourus

-The easiest way to see Ubud and its surroundings in a day is to go with a team that handles the logistics: we take care of the car with a driver and the order of the stops, so one trip covers the terraces, the Monkey Forest, a waterfall and the temples instead of sitting in traffic.
+The easiest way to see Ubud and its surroundings in a day is with a driver-guide who handles the logistics and the order of stops, covering the terraces, the Monkey Forest, a waterfall and the temples in one trip.

 Ubud Tour